Could You Be Affected by a University Covid Breach of Contract?

 Join the claim

-The case involves students claiming compensation for breaches of contract by universities due to disruptions caused by Covid-19 and strikes.
+The case involves students claiming compensation for breaches of contract by universities due to disruptions caused by Covid-19.
 Students paid for in-person tuition and access to facilities, but many received online classes and restricted services instead, which legal experts argue violates the terms of their contracts.
 Despite these disruptions, universities did not refund affected students.
-Thousands of UK students have already joined no-win, no-fee group action claims, seeking justice and financial redress similar to what US students received.

 • Cardiff University